The Heart Hospital at Saint Francis provides critical care for heart attack and cardiac arrest patients throughout Tulsa, OK.

 - Shortness of breath may accompany the chest or upper body discomfort.
-It may come and go, and could occur before any chest or upper body discomfort is felt.
+It may come and go and could occur before any chest or upper body discomfort is felt.

-Cardiac Arrest Warning Signs
+Signs of Cardiac Arrest

-- No normal breathing for a period of several seconds.
+- No normal breathing for a period of several seconds

-- No signs of circulation, movement or coughing.
+- No signs of circulation, movement or coughing

-Learn More About Heart Attack Treatment and Recovery
+Learn More About Heart Attack Treatment

-Our emergency room
+The emergency room

-.
-Please call us with additional questions about your heart health at 918-494-6470.
+program.
+Please call us with additional questions about your heart health at 918-494-6470